 64-bit filesystems have much higher limits; consult the documentation for your filesystem.

 Note: The Nextcloud sync client is not affected by these upload limits as it is uploading files in smaller chunks.
+See Client documentation for more information on configuration options.

 8.3.1 System configuration